PSYC • Psychology

 Prerequisite: PSYC 105.

-An exploration of theories and research that provide cognitive, behavioral, and psychological explanations of criminal behavior, including how individual criminal behavior is acquired, evoked, maintained, and modified.
-Also addresses cultural and social aspects related to criminal behavior along with effective intervention strategies.
+An exploration of theories and research that provide cognitive, behavioral, and psychological explanations of criminal behavior and psychopathology.
+The course examines how individual criminal behavior is acquired, evoked, maintained, and modified, and addresses cultural and social aspects related to criminal behavior along with effective intervention strategies.

 Prerequisite: PSYC 105.